Treats actinic keratoses. Also treats pain and swelling caused by osteoarthritis. This medicine is a nonsteroidal anti-inflammatory drug (NSAID).

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of the used medicine container and any leftover medicine after you have finished your treatment.
 You will also need to throw away old medicine after the expiration date has passed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor if you are using cyclosporine (such as Neoral® or Sandimmune®), lithium (Eskalith®), methotrexate (Rheumatrex®), certain medicines to lower blood pressure (such as enalapril, lisinopril, Accupril®, Lotrel®, or Zestril®), or a steroid medicine (such as cortisone, dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, or Orapred®).
+- Tell your doctor if you are using cyclosporine (Gengraf®, Neoral®, Sandimmune®), lithium (Eskalith®), methotrexate (Rheumatrex®), an ACE inhibitor to lower blood pressure (such as enalapril, lisinopril, Accupril®, Lotrel®, or Zestril®), or a steroid medicine (such as cortisone, dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, or Orapred®).

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have high blood pressure, congestive heart failure (CHF), or other heart or circulation problems.
-Tell your doctor if you have edema (fluid retention), liver disease, kidney disease, a bleeding problem, or asthma.
+- Make sure your doctor knows if you have kidney or liver disease, high blood pressure, congestive heart failure (CHF), or other heart or circulation problems.
+Tell your doctor if you have edema (swelling), a bleeding problem, or asthma.

 - Your doctor will need to check your blood or urine at regular visits while you are using this medicine.
 Be sure to keep all appointments.

 Possible Side Effects While Using This Medicine

 Call your doctor right away if you notice any of these side effects: